What Are Autoantibodies?

 De novo antibody sequencing using LC-MS facilitates comprehensive characterization of autoantibodies, aiding in both autoimmune disease research by elucidating novel targets and target validation for therapeutic interventions.

-• Employ REmAb® de novo antibody sequencing to derive the amino acid sequence for in vitro diagnostic (IVD) development.
+• Employ REmAb® de novo antibody sequencing service to derive the amino acid sequence for in vitro diagnostic (IVD) development.
 Utilize validated and reproducible antibodies in IVDs for autoimmune disease diagnosis and autoantibody detection

-• In vivo antibody discovery using REpAb® explores the entire circulating antibody repertoire, isolating autoantibodies associated with disease and deriving their amino acid sequences.
+• In vivo antibody discovery service using REpAb® explores the entire circulating antibody repertoire, isolating autoantibodies associated with disease and deriving their amino acid sequences.

 • HDX-MS epitope mapping identifies autoantigen epitopes, offering insights into antigenic epitopes relevant to autoimmune disease.